spy16/spy16.github.io/content/posts/delayq.md

 "sechedule", "job", etc. in the same sentence.
 Crontab runs as a daemon in a Unix system, and executes commands locally on the same system based on the `crontab` schedule and is meant for creating system maintenance jobs, etc. and doesn't really scale well for large scale use-cases.
+For example, millions of users, each having multiple dedicated schedules.

-We needed something similar but with APIs to manage (all CRUD operations) the schedules, high-availability & no SPOF.
+*We needed something similar but with APIs to manage (all CRUD operations) the schedules, high-availability & no SPOF.*